JiakangYuan/HelixFormer/README.md

 - NABirds \[[Dateset Page](https://dl.allaboutbirds.org/nabirds)\]

-After setting up few-shot datasets following the steps above, the following folders will exist in your `data_path`:
-- `CUB_crop`: 100/50/50 classes for train/validation/test, using bounding-box cropped images as input
-- `Aircraft`: 60/15/55 classes for train/validation/test
-- `StanfordDogs`: 70/20/30 classes for train/validation/test
-- `StanfordCars`: 130/17/49 classes for train/validation/test
-- `NABirds`: 350/66/139 classes for train/validation/test

-## Train and test
+## Train and Test
-For fine-grained few-shot classification, we provide the training and inference code for both HelixTransformer and our Relation Network baseline, as they appear in the paper.
+For fine-grained few-shot classification, we provide the training and inference code for both HelixFormer and our Relation Network baseline, as they appear in the paper.

 Training a model can be simply divided into two stages:
 - Stage one: Pretraining backbone, run the following command line